The Church of Jesus Christ of Latter-day Saints in Malawi: Stakes and congregations

 The Zambia Lusaka Mission Branch serves individuals and families not in proximity to a meetinghouse.
-Congregations in a district are called branches, regardless of size.
+Congregations not part of a stake are called branches, regardless of size.

 Missions

 On April 25, 1995, the church received legal recognition in Malawi and it was assigned to the Zimbabwe Harare Mission.
 Malawi became part of the Zambia Lusaka Mission when it was created on July 1, 2011.

 Temples

 There are no temples in Malawi.
 Malawi is currently located within the Johannesburg South Africa Temple District.
 Temples under construction or announced that will bring a temple closer to Malawi include: The Harare Zimbabwe Temple and the Nairobi Kenya Temple, which are both under construction, and the Beira Mozambique Temple which was announced on April 4, 2021.